straboulsi/fauvel/readme.txt

 jdc-findlines.py – Jamie Chong’s python script for getting line by line coordinates, assuming even spacing in a column of text.
 LineFinder.java – creates the LayoutXML file by allowing a user to open a folio’s image and click corners of objects.
 Read LineFinder_instructions for more info.
 Coordinate.java – defines a coordinate object for LineFinder.java.

+Challenges.txt – a description of some XML encoding and search capability designs encountered in the creation of Digital Fauvel.

+NextSteps.txt – some of the important next steps for Digital Fauvel, both general and specific to the search capabilities.

+FauvelQuirks.txt – a list of quirky elements discovered in the text from Fauvel.

+MusicSidebarDocumentation.txt – a guide to the music (Study Tab) sidebar.